benjaminp/six/documentation/index.rst

 .. function:: print_(*args, *, file=sys.stdout, end="\\n", sep=" ")

    Print *args* into *file*.
-Each argument will be separated with *sep* and *end* will be written to the file at the last.
+Each argument will be separated with *sep* and *end* will be written to the file after the last argument is printed.

    .. note::